w3c/wai-curricula/content/designer/images-and-graphics.md

 Students should be able to:

 * explain how people with disabilities obtain information contained in images through different methods, such as through text alternatives and descriptions
-* explain how images can help some groups of people with disabilities better understand the context and functionality of user interface components
+* explain how images help people with different types of disabilities better understand the information, context, and functionality
-* identify and describe different types of images from an accessibility perspective, such as informative, textual, decorative, functional, and complex images
-* provide appropriate text alternatives for images included in the design phase, such as logos or graphical components
+* provide appropriate text alternatives for graphical components included in the design phase, such as logos, links`, and menu items
-* provide text that allows users to identify graphical interactive elements such as links or menu items
 * describe alternative ways to convey information presented in text, such as using graphics, color, or shapes
-* create designs that allow to provide accurate descriptions for components such as charts or diagrams
+* create designs that consider descriptions for images and graphics such as charts or diagrams
-* identify related requirements for developers to ensure alternatives and descriptions are programmatically associated to their corresponding component
+* identify related requirements for developers to programmatically associate alternatives and descriptions to their corresponding images and graphics
+* identify related requirements for content authors to provide appropriate text alternatives for different types of images, including informative, textual, decorative, functional, and complex

 ## Competencies